Qatar Museums: Dadu Children's Museum

-Announced during the 2023 La Biennale di Venezia the Museum designed by the Dutch UNStudios is set to open in 2026.
+Announced during the 2023 La Biennale di Venezia the Museum designed by the Dutch UNStudios is set to open in 2029.
 According to Qatar Museums, the museum wants to provide children a place to play and learn in different galleries that are centred around a central plaza.
 The name also reflects the intent of the museum, as dadu means play in Arabic.
 The museum is publicly funded by private donors as well as cooperations like the Turkish Dodus Group or ExxonMobil Qatar.
+In December 2025, QM and Dukhan Bank announced a partnership to support the museum.
 President of the advisory committee is Mohammed Saleh Al Sada.
 The Dadu Gardens were opened during the Expo 2023 Doha in the Al-Bidda Park.
 In January 2025, the museum received the HundrED Award for its A-Z Ramadan Cards project.
+In December 2025, QM and the NMACC signed a five year partnership "as part of Dadu's Museum-in-Residence programme".

 Orientalist collection

 The Orientalist collection is one of the most significant collections of Orientalist art ever assembled in the world.
 It is the only institution in the world dedicated solely to Orientalist art.
 It comprises paintings, watercolours, sculptures and drawings, which trace Orientalism back to the early 16th century.

 The Orientalist collection aims to map an influential period in art history through future programmes and exhibitions and further appreciation and understanding of the relationship between East and West.
 Significant artworks are loaned to international museums for exhibitions on a regular basis.
 Work is also displayed in exhibitions organised by the Orientalist collection in Doha and abroad.

 There was previously an intention to create an Orientalist Museum, however as of 2019 this proposal is on hold.